-In what it consists, and maximum duration Appearing at a certain/ any police office at regular interva to be established.
-Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
-Is it used in practice?
-Please provide any available data for the period 2016-2020 Yes.
-No statistics are available.
-National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant)
+Name of alternatives (as reported in table 2 above) Obligation to surrender a passport, travel document or identity document In what it consists, and maximum duration It consists of an indication of the competent Border Gua unit with which the passport is deposited.
+There is no maximum duration Legal basis (law, soft law, other guidance).
+Please provide reference to the original sources Article 398 (2) (3) of the Act on foreigners Is it used in practice?
+Please provide any available data for the period 2016-2020 This is a relatively infrequently used alternative (it only concerns people subject to the return procedure and on those who hold a travel document) 2016 - alternative used 47 times 2017 - 49 times

-Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
-If not complied with, this is a clear proof of risk of absconding.
-Consequently, if the person is found again, there are reasons to apply detention.
-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+2018 - 29 times 2019 - 34 times 2020 - 39 times National authorities responsible to administer the alternative The Border Guard decides whether to apply an alternative for detention or whether to lodge an application with the court for detention.
+The court may deliver a detention decision or a decision for applying an alternative measure.
+Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) The Border Guard and district courts Obligations attached to the granting of the alternative (if relevant) Obligation of collecting the travel document and its safe keeping for the duration of the use of the alternative Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-bycase basis?)
+Non-compliance with the alternative provides grounds to lodge an application with the court for detention.
+However, the court may deliver a detention decision or a decision for applying an alternative measure once again (Article 398a (4) (b) of the Act on foreigners.
+Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Monitoring is not necessary.
+Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+Monitoring is not necessary.
 Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
-Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed No evaluation has been conducted at national level of the effectiveness of alternatives to detention.
+Provide any available online sources/references/ available information.
+Please specify how "effectiveness" was defined/which aspects were assessed DESCRIPTION AS IN TABLE 1 ABOVE